Santa Fe New Mexico, USA Travel Guide

 Major U.S. Carriers operate in Santa Fe: AT&T, Verizon, and T-Mobile.
 Purchase prepaid SIM cards at their official shops or at large retailers.

-English is the main language.
-Spanish is also widely spoken, especially by older generations and in some rural communities.
+English is the primary language.
+Spanish is also widely spoken, especially by older generations and in certain rural communities.

-United States Postal Service (USPS) post offices are available throughout The City different if you need to mail postcards or packages.
+United States Postal Service (USPS) post offices are available city-wide different if you need to mail postcards or packages.

-While English is prevalent, language translation tools are readily available if needed.
+While The english language is prevalent, language translation tools are readily available if needed.

 Download offline maps and translation packs on your smartphone before your trip.
 This ensures access to navigation and language help even without an internet connection.